• Blog

 What Actually Matters

-Quickness - You cover more ground than any other position.
-Being ready and anticipating the ball.
+Quickness - You cover more ground than any other position, so being ready and anticipating the ball is non-negotiable.

 Endurance - You're involved in every play, consistently moving to the ball.
-You sprint, jump, twist, and reset every few seconds, potentially for five sets.
+You sprint, jump, twist, and reset every few seconds, potentially for five sets straight.

-Hand control - Soft hands for finesse, strong wrists for speed and spin control, legs for power, core for stability.
+Hand control - Soft hands for finesse, strong wrists for speed and spin control, your legs for power, and a stable core to hold it all together.

 Athletic Profile